Frequently Asked Questions

 All Food For Fit consults are eligible for coverage as determined your private health fund.
 Please contact your health fund to determine your reimbursement entitlements.

 At your consultation, you will be provided with a receipt to claim with your private health fund.

 Does Food For Fit participate in Team Care Arrangements through Medicare?

 With some chronic conditions, your GP may choose to refer you to a Dietitian through a Team Care Arrangements.
 Medicare provides a rebate for this service (Item 10954 – Dietetic Services).

-Dietetic rebates are $52.95 a session.
-Full payment is required on the day, with the rebate being processed to Medicare for you.
-The gap ends up being $46.05 for an initial consult or up to $26.05 for a review consult.
+Dietetic rebates are $53.80 per session.
+Full payment is required on the day.
 Food For Fit does not provide bulk-billing.